IBM/maximo-labs/MkDocs/monitor_parent_level_aggregation_9.1/docs/explore_card_types.md

 Stacked bar cards are similar to Simple bar cards but allow you to select multiple data items.
 The card displays these metrics stacked on top of each other, grouped by time intervals, showing the cumulative contribution of each metric over time.

-1. Click `Add card` and select `Stacked bar` card type.
+1. Click `Add card` and select `Stacked bar` card type.</br></br>
 ![Add Stacked Bar Card](img/stacked_bar_01.png)</br></br>

-2. Click `Add Hierarchy Data Item` button and select the child devices.
+2. Click `Add Hierarchy Data Item` button and select the child devices.</br></br>
 ![Add Hierarchy Data Item](img/stacked_bar_02.png)</br></br>

-3. Select multiple data items (metrics) to display. **Note:** Unlike Simple bar cards, Stacked bar cards allow you to select MULTIPLE metrics, which will be stacked together for same time interval.
+3. Select multiple data items (metrics) to display. **Note:** Unlike Simple bar cards, Stacked bar cards allow you to select MULTIPLE metrics, which will be stacked together for same time interval.</br></br>
 ![Select Devices and Metrics](img/stacked_bar_03.png)</br></br>

-4. The Stacked bar card displays the selected metrics stacked on top of each other, grouped by time intervals, showing how each metric contributes to the total over time.
+4. The Stacked bar card displays the selected metrics stacked on top of each other, grouped by time intervals, showing how each metric contributes to the total over time.</br></br>
 ![View Stacked Bar Card](img/stacked_bar_04.png)</br></br>

 !!! tip "Use Case Example"